Spring 2004 Enrollment Analysis ECC Summary

 Headcount and FTES

-Analysis of the total student population in spring 2003 showed that 61.1% were continuing students, 5.8% were first-time freshmen, 6.7% were first-time transfers, 15% were returning students (left the district for more than one year and returned in spring 2003), and 9.7% were current high school students.
-In comparison with spring 2002, the enrollment of first-time freshmen decreased by 24.6% in spring 2003; however, the enrollment of first-time transfers increased by 76.7%.
+Analysis of the total student population in spring 2004 showed that 65% were continuing students, 5% were first-time freshmen, 6% were first-time transfers, 13% were returning students (left the district for more than one year and returned in spring 2004), and 6% were current high school students.
+In comparison with spring 2003, the proportion of continuing students increased by 4% in spring 2004.
 Demographic distributions of other variables were also examined.
-Results showed that the following groups were slightly overrepresented: students who were under 18 and those who were 21 years of age, whites, males, students with no dependents, and those with intention to transfer.
-Additionally, African Americans were underrepresented in spring 2003.
+Results showed most demographics did not change with the exception of a slight increase in the proportion of Asians and slight decrease in white students from spring 2003 to spring 2004.

 New Student Enrollment by Service Area

-New student enrollment by service area was analyzed and results showed that enrollment of first-time freshmen decreased from Mesa College service area as well as non-district service areas.
-Enrollment of first-time transfers increased from the district’s service areas.
+New student enrollment by service area was analyzed and results showed that there was an enrollment decrease from all college service areas.

 In terms of residency status, 99% of all students were California residents.
-Out-of-state non-residents accounted for 0.5% of the total student population.
-There were virtually no international students enrolled at ECC during spring 2003.
+Non-residents accounted for 1% of the total student population.

 Enrollment by Subject Area

 Student enrollment change by subject area was also examined.
-Only subject areas with 50 or more students in spring 2003 were included in this analysis.
-The top five subject areas with the largest enrollment increases were: (1) Health Education, 43.9%; (2) Real Estate, 42.5%; (3) Physical Science, 34%; (4) Child Development, 19.8%; and (5) English, 9.2%.
-The top five subject areas with the largest enrollment decreases were: (1) Physical Education, -34.3%;
+Only subject areas with 50 or more students in spring 2004 were included in this analysis.
+The top three subject areas with the largest enrollment increases from spring 2003 to spring 2004 were: (1) Physical Science, 64%; (2) Speech, 60%; and (3) Spanish, 37%.
+The top three subject areas with the largest enrollment decreases were: (1) Chicano Studies, -56%; (2) Health Education, -35%; and (3) English, -22%.

 Persistence of First-Time Freshmen

-In summary, analysis of census enrollment at ECC indicated a 4.2% enrollment increase and a 90.5% FTES increase in spring 2003 as compared to spring 2002; however, the enrollment of first-time freshman decreased by 2.2%.
-The spring-to-spring and fall-to-spring persistence rates of the first-time freshmen were compared with data from the previous year.
-Results showed slightly lower one-year and one-semester persistence rates than the comparable figures of spring 2002.
+In summary, analysis of census enrollment at ECC indicated an 11% enrollment increase and a 27% FTES increase in spring 2004 as compared to spring 2003.
+Results showed a slightly lower spring-to-spring persistence rate, and a slightly higher fall-to-spring persistence rate, than those of spring 2003.
+The spring-to-spring persistence rates of the first-time freshmen were compared with data from the previous year.
+Results showed there were some changes from the previous year.
+Female freshmen had a higher persistence rate than males, and white freshmen persisted at a higher rate than other groups.